nickolasrm/ResumeBuilder/README.md

 - Clone this repository somewhere in your computer
 - Open a terminal session at the resume-builder main folder
 - Run `npm install` to install the required dependencies
-- Run `npm run` to start resume-builder
+- Run `npm start` to start resume-builder
 - Open a browser tab and enter the following URL: `localhost:3000`

 <hr>